HoracioSoldman/CW2_ECOM/README.md

 You should see messages on the terminal: ``DB connected successfully`` and ``Running Application on port 4101``
 #### - Access the app
 Open [http://localhost:4101](http://localhost:4101) on your browser.

+###  - Import products into the database
+Once the app is running, we need to import shoes data into our database.
+To do so, open [http://localhost:4101/api/product/import](http://localhost:4101/api/product/import) on your browser.
+This process should be done __only once__.
+Afterwards, refresh the home page and the recommended products should appear on top of the list.